Jonak-Adipta-Kalita/litter/README.md

 # litter

-A simple CLI tool to upload temporary files to [Litterbox](https://litterbox.catbox.moe/) with an upload link.
+A simple CLI tool to upload temporary files to [Litterbox](https://litterbox.catbox.moe/)/[Catbox](https://catbox.moe/).
+You type a command, you get a link.
+As simple as that!

 Made for those who are too lazy to open SCP/SFTP.